 White Gold.
 Natural gold has a yellow color, the higher the Karats, the deeper the hue.
 White gold is created by mixing gold with Nickel, palladium, and silver along with small percentages of zinc in different amounts to give it's white color.
 We also use 14 K white gold in our designs.

 Sterling Silver.
 We use sterling silver which contains 92.5% by weight of silver and 7.5% by weight of other metals over fine silver which is too soft for wire wrapped items.
-It is an economical alternative to White Gold, so we choose to include it as an option when you are ordering your beautiful jewelry.
+It is an economical alternative to White Gold.

 I hope this article provided some important tips you can use in choosing the right jewelry to buy as a gift to a special someone or to yourself!
 Remember, read the description of a jewelry before you buy, find out if it is worth the price.
 Cheap price + cheap materials = waste of money, and surely will not last forever.
 Expensive price + cheap materials = waste of money, and surely will not last forever.
 A jewelry should be made with the best materials and should last forever.